An ELT Glossary : Agent / Patient

 And notice that not every finite active verb has an agent - although they will always have a subject.
 Consider expressions like It rained / It snowed.
 Here a subject is obligatory grammatically, but it makes no sense to ask What rained?
 What snowed?
 The verb describes a process that has no specific agent.
 Thus the "dummy" subject it is used.

-English also allows the agent to be omitted by the use of the passive - in a passive construction, the patient becomes the subject.
+English also allows the agent to be omitted by the use of the passive voice - in a passive construction, the patient becomes the subject.

 The man was arrested.